 Check out some example Prague prices

 Budapest is the cheapest out of the three.
 Quite reasonable since the city is among the most affordable EU capitals.
-You won’t spend a lot neither for accommodation nor for food.
+You will spend a lot neither for accommodation nor for food.
 Attractions are mostly free, and the paid ones are inexpensive.
 40-50 EUR per day would be more than enough.

 Check out some example Budapest prices